voxelize/mc-map-importer/README.md

 ```

 where `updatedWorldMap` is of type `BlockUpdate[]`.
 Note that I divide it up into chunks because loading all blocks at once can cause your computer to freeze.

+The final goal of this tool is to be able to upload MC map on Voxelize web and have it be imported automatically with some configurations.
+To do this end, I've made a TODO list: